History of computing

-The history of computing is longer than the history of computing hardware and modern computing technology and includes the history of methods intended for pen and paper or for chalk and slate, with or without the aid of tables.
+The history of computing extends beyond the history of computing hardware and modern computing technology including earlier methods that relied on pen and paper or chalk and slate, with or without the aid of tables.

 Concrete devices

 Digital computing is intimately tied to the representation of numbers.
 But long before abstractions like the number arose, there were mathematical concepts to serve the purposes of civilization.
 These concepts are implicit in concrete practices such as: